-OFFICER ADVICE TO PARTY GROUPS

-41. It must be recognised that officers serve the whole Authority and not exclusively any one political group, combination of groups or individual member.

-42. Party group meetings are not empowered to make decisions on behalf of the Authority, and conclusions reached at such meetings do not rank as formal decisions.
-The presence of an officer confers no formal status on such meetings in terms of Authority business and must not be interpreted as doing so.

-43. In their dealings with party groups, officers must treat each group in a fair and even handed manner.
-Senior officers may properly be asked to contribute to deliberations of matters concerning Authority business by party groups, whether meeting separately or jointly.

-44. Officers have the right to refuse such requests, and will normally not attend a meeting of a party group where some of those attending are not members of the Authority.

-45. An officer who is not a senior officer shall not be invited to attend a party group meeting, but a senior officer may nominate another officer to attend on his/her behalf.

-46. An officer should be given the opportunity of verifying comments and advice attributed to him/her in any written record of a party group meeting

-47. Certain key points must be clearly understood by members and officers when advice is being given to a political group:

-• Officers must not be involved in advising on party business.

-• Party group meetings are not empowered to make decisions on behalf of the Fire Authority.

-• Advising a group meeting is not a substitute for providing all necessary information and advice to the Fire Authority or relevant committee.

-• Officers must not attend group meetings where those involved include persons who are not members of the Fire Authority (such persons are not bound by the member code of conduct, in particular as to confidentiality).

-• Officers must respect party group confidentiality and not repeat the content of any discussion to any other party group.
+7. Officer Advice to Party Groups

+- 7.1 It must be recognised that Officers serve the whole Authority and not exclusively any one political group, combination of groups or individual Member. - 7.2 Party group meetings are not empowered to make decisions on behalf of the Authority, and conclusions reached at such meetings do not rank as formal decisions.
+The presence of an Officer confers no formal status on such meetings in terms of Authority business and must not be interpreted as doing so. - 7.3 In their dealings with party groups, Officers must treat each group in a fair and even handed manner.
+Senior Officers may properly be asked to contribute to deliberations of matters concerning Authority business by party groups, whether meeting separately or jointly. - 7.4 Officers have the right to refuse such requests and will normally not attend a meeting of a party group where some of those attending are not members of the Authority. - 7.5 An Officer, who is not a Senior Officer, shall not be invited to attend a party group meeting, but a Senior Officer may nominate another Officer to attend on their behalf. - 7.6 An Officer should be given the opportunity of verifying comments and advice attributed to them in any written record of a party group meeting. - 7.7 Certain key points must be clearly understood by Members and Officers when advice is being given to a political group: - Officers must not be involved in advising on party business - Party group meetings are not empowered to make decisions on behalf of the Authority - ◆ Advising a group meeting is not a substitute for providing all necessary information and advice to the Authority or relevant committee - Officers must not attend group meetings where those involved include persons who are not members of the Authority (such persons are not bound by the Member code of conduct, in particular as to confidentiality) - Officers must respect party group confidentiality and not repeat the content of any discussion to any other party group.

-48. Any particular cases of difficulty or uncertainty in relation to this part of the protocol should be raised with the Monitoring Officer or Clerk and the relevant party group leader.
+7.8 Any particular cases of difficulty or uncertainty in relation to this part of the protocol should be raised with the Clerk & Monitoring Officer and the relevant party group leader.